Jomaxdrill/Project_Finger_Water/README.md

 Ingemar J. Cox, Senior Member, IEEE, Joe Kilian, F. Thomson Leighton, and Talal Shamoon, Member, IEEE ;Secure Spread Spectrum Watermarking for Multimedia,1997.

+We overall try to to the extending to audio data of the watermarked tecnique designed by the last citation mentioned.

 Code implementation is based on the following sites: https://github.com/israkir/cox-watermarking and https://www.princeton.edu/~cuff/ele201/labs.html

 # What is necessary